apache/datafusion/docs/user-guide/src/distributed/kubernetes.md

 The k8s deployment consists of:

-- k8s stateful set for one or more scheduler processes
+- k8s deployment for one or more scheduler processes
-- k8s stateful set for one or more executor processes
+- k8s deployment for one or more executor processes
 - k8s service to route traffic to the schedulers
 - k8s persistent volume and persistent volume claims to make local data accessible to Ballista